flyingfadoodle/Senior-Design-2023-2024/README.md

 # Senior-Design-2023-2024
-A repository for the 2023-2024 RSL Workcell Senior Design Project
+This repository contains the software files of the 2023-2024 RSL Workcell Senior Design Project

 **Folder Descriptions**